skolwa/summary_of_sthabile/README.md

 <img src="hello_world_giphy.gif" height="200">

-### Nice to meet you.
+### Pleased to meet you.

-### Sthabile Kolwa, here!
+I'm Sthabile (Thabs), an astronomer and lecturer at the Physics department of the University of Johannesburg in South Africa.

-Some call me Thabs for short.
+For my research work in Astrophysics, I make use of both observations and modelling to study galaxies at high-redshift.
+My research involves:

-I'm an early-career Astronomer and lecturer at the University of Johannesburg.
+- Investigations of the role of galaxy group environment and radio AGN jet-power

-In my research, I specialise in observational Astrophysics with a specific interest in rather exotic galaxies known to emit significant amounts of radio emission.
-These objects are known as [radio galaxies](https://en.wikipedia.org/wiki/Radio_galaxy) and I have spent a considerable amount of time trying to find out more about the kinematics and chemical composition of the gas surrounding them using model-fitting techniques such as Markov Chain Monte Carlo evaluation and non-linear least squares fitting.
-This is all done for the sake of learning more about how radio galaxies evolve.
+- Kinematic studies of the circumgalactic medium

-In my research, I extracted ground-based and space-based telescope data and analysed it using modules that I wrote primarily in **Python**.
-Since, I also have a keen interest in data science, I spend some of my time carrying out exploratory data analysis and predictive modelling.
+- Star-formation and stellar masses of radio-selected galaxies at z > 2

-All in all, in my repos you will find both formal work as well as some fun pet projects I like to execute in order to keep my skills up and continually improving.
-Some of the Jupyter Notebooks I post here may be work that I featured on my [Kaggle profile](http://kaggle.com/sthabile).
+- Lyman-alpha radiative transfer modelling of diffuse ionised gas haloes

-I also maintain a presence on [Twitter](http://twitter.com/sthabile_kolwa) where I try hard to keep my controversy downto a minimum.
+Aside from Astrophysics, I have spent some time working on a few exploratory data science and machine-learning projects all of which are made public via [Kaggle](http://kaggle.com/sthabile).

-You can also find me on [Medium](https://sthabile.medium.com/) where I gravitate to articles on tech, data science and cybersecurity.
+You can find me on [Twitter](http://twitter.com/sthabile_kolwa) as well where I stay a few things from time to time.
+I try to make time to write articles on [Medium](https://sthabile.medium.com/) where the topics of discussion are generally coding and astronomy.

-For a summary of my professional profile, [LinkedIn](https://www.linkedin.com/in/sthabile-kolwa/) is the one!
+Find me [LinkedIn](https://www.linkedin.com/in/sthabile-kolwa/) if you'd like to establish a professional connection with me.

-For direct contact, hit me up at: sthabile.kolwa@gmail.com I am very keen to partake in Kaggle competitions and open source projects.
+Otherwise...

 ### Happy coding!